Application of Ultraviolet Light and MilStop to Restrict Powdery Mildew Infestation in Vegetable Greenhouses

 3. Establish a demonstration greenhouse with the aim of educating vegetable growers and researchers in the field of crop production and pest management.

-The potential results obtained from this research will help growers to adapt new approaches to control microbial diseases in their vegetable greenhouses.
-The proof of this proposed IPM method may become a feasible and strong methodology to replace application of chemical pesticides with the aim of improve sustainability in the Northeast agroecosystems.
+The results will help growers to adapt new approaches to control microbial diseases in their vegetable greenhouses.
+The outcome of this proposed IPM method is a practical and robust approach to replacing chemical pesticides, aiming to enhance sustainability in Northeast agroecosystems.

 Introduction: